 Those who see technology as the solution to humanity’s problems simply don’t get it.
 They talk about building colonies on Mars and beyond as the way to a better future.
 The problem with that plan is that we will have to take ourselves with us.

 by Ted Wachtel Many people believe the current system of government and elections is broken.
 Perhaps we can fix democracy with more democracy.
-To learn how, please watch the video or read the text below the video. by Ted Wachtel (VIDEO TEXT) — In the original democracy in ancient Athens, Greece, most public officials were not elected.
-Instead, […]
+To learn how, please watch the video or read the text below the video.
+VIDEO TEXT: In the original democracy in ancient Athens, Greece, most public officials were not elected.
+Instead, they were selected […]

 by Ted Wachtel Giving people more voice is not just a matter of social justice or political correctness.
 It’s a good practice because everything works better when you do it.
 The fundamental premise of the Building A New Reality Foundation (BANR) is that people are happier, more productive and cooperative, and more likely to make positive […]

 by Ted Wachtel James Surowiecki wrote the book on large group decision-making.
 In The Wisdom of Crowds, named “Best Business Book of 2004” by both Forbes and BusinessWeek, he argues that large groups of ordinary people—given the right conditions—make better decisions than experts.
 He describes the surprising wisdom of large groups, starting with the famous […]

 There is a plethora of ideas among those of us who are interested in building a new reality, using strategies with different names and in different settings, but all with a common thread—an emphasis on opportunities for people to talk to each other.